jpedroschmitz/simple-spotify-wrapper/README.md

 |:---------------------:|
 |  [João Pedro Schmitz](https://github.com/willianjusten/)   |

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

-## License
+## Project License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Observation

+Observation: This library was develop in the ['JavaScript com TDD na prática'](https://www.udemy.com/js-com-tdd-na-pratica) course from [Willian Justen](http://github.com/willianjusten).